sudocrystal/scc-compsci/141/day-by-day/day05.md

    // Learning Practice
    // Long Homeworks
    // Exams
-   // returns all points added together and divided by 100
+   // returns all points added together
    //TODO: PERCENTAGE GRADE METHOD

-   // takes a percentage grade as a parameter
+   // takes a points as a parameter
    // returns the calculated gpa, according to the following:
-   // >= 95% is a 4.0
+   // >= 95 points is a 4.0
    // 94 is a 3.9
    // else return 2.0 for now
    //TODO: GPA METHOD